kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Here, you squash commits that are imports, changelog, maintainer, etc.
 Also look for revert pairs to remove since together they resolve to a noop.
+Also squash anywhere you see multiple changes to the same patch file.

     git rebase -i lp1802914/old/debian